aterreno/setlista/README.md

 ######Todo

 * autocomplete for artists
-* make search result unique, so can share the result
 * go private on git
 * better ui :-)
 * save plalyst as separate button / feature will ask to log-in